marklogic/cloud-enablement-aws/README.md

 ### Python Upgrade for Lambda Functions in the MarkLogic CloudFormation Templates:

-The lambda functions in MarkLogic CloudFormation templates used on AWS are now configured to use Python 3.9.
-AWS has scheduled the end of support for Python 3.6 by July 2022.
+The lambda functions in MarkLogic CloudFormation templates used on AWS are now configured to use Python 3.13.
+AWS has scheduled the end of support for Python 3.9 by December 2025.

 ### Launch Templates and IMDSv2 support in the MarkLogic CloudFormation Templates: